Zero-to-Heroes/firestone-translations/README.md

 # firestone-translations

+You can help with the translations here: https://crowdin.com/project/firestone.
+You will need to create an account, then you can right away propose translations in any of the supported languages.

+There is a #translations channel on the [Discord server](https://discord.gg/FhEHn8w) to discuss, well, anything related to the localization of the app.

-You can help with the translations here: https://crowdin.com/project/firestone This is still very experimental to me, so please bear with me as we figure out how to do this stuff together :)
+This is a first time for me and is still very experimental, so please bear with me as we figure out how to do this stuff together :)

 And of course, if you contribute to the translations, a BIG THANK YOU to you, as it's something that's impossible for me to do.